rschmaelzle/rs102/chapters/en/chapter3.md

 ---
-title: 'Chapter 3: Processing Pipelines'
+title: 'Chapter 3: Theory Pharmacy'
 description:
-  "This chapter will show you everything you need to know about spaCy's processing pipeline.
-You'll learn what goes on under the hood when you process a text, how to write your own components and add them to the pipeline, and how to use custom attributes to add your own metadata to the documents, spans and tokens."
+  "This chapter will introduce you to the most important theories that can guide your strategy.
+You'll learn about theories that explain health behavior change, information processing, and message effects.
+Just like a doctor can draw from different treatment options (e.g. pills vs. surgery), you will obtain a set of theoretically sound and thus immensely practical tools."
 prev: /chapter2
 next: /chapter4
 type: chapter